Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 This can be useful for your beta testers, this is longer to implement.

-Same as manual way, you have to get the deviceID
+Same as the manual way, you have to get the deviceID
 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'